mach-composer/mach-composer-cli/docs/src/integrations/sentry.md

 ## Expose DSN to components

-MACH needs to know what components want to use the Sentry DSN.
+MACH needs to know what components want to use the Sentry DSN.<br>
-For this you need to include `sentry` to the list of integrations.
+For this you need to include `sentry` to the list of integrations.<br>
 When doing so, MACH expects the component to have one variable `sentry_dsn` defined ([more info](../components/structure.md#sentry))

 If the integration is set, MACH will;